-Across the southern half of the river where water is shallow, a temporary rock platform will be built to provide a working area for bridge piling and foundation works.
-The rock platform will extend into the river for approximately 130m and will be up to 45m wide.
+Across the southern half of the river where water is shallow, a temporary rock platform provides a working area for bridge piling and foundation works.
+The rock platform extends into the river for approximately 130m and will be up to 45m wide.

 A silt curtain will be installed and become operational before any rocks are placed in the waterway.

 Across the northern half of the river, where the depth increases to around nine metres, works to install the piled foundation will occur by working off barges and boats.

 A clearly marked marine safety exclusion zone is in place around 200 metres west (upstream) of the new bridge and 30m east (downstream) of the existing truss bridge.

 The river is too shallow on the southern side to allow the use of a large barge for piling works.
 The temporary platform will allow the piling rig, crawler cranes and other heavy plant and equipment to operate safely to build the new bridge.

 Although a large part of the river’s width will be restricted, the main channel and deep water will be unobstructed by the rock platform, so there will be minimal effect on river and tidal flows.
 The temporary rock platform will be removed after bridge construction and some of the material will be reused elsewhere on the project.
 All piling on the northern side of the river will be done using large barges where the deeper water and channel makes this possible.

 Piles create a strong foundation for the bridge by connecting the piers to a layer of soil or rock.
 The piling method used depends on the soil or rock type and the load the pile will support.

 The northern-most pier will be constructed using bored piles filled with concrete.
 This method is used as the depth to rock is around 10 metres.
 Driven piles will be required at all other piers across the river where the depth to rock is up to 60 metres.